acerbilab/pyvbmc/README.md

 PyVBMC is not yet available on `pip`/`conda-forge`, but can be installed in a few steps:

-1. Clone the PyVBMC and `gpyreg` GitHub repos locally:
+1. Clone the PyVBMC and GPyReg GitHub repos locally:
    ```console
    git clone https://github.com/acerbilab/pyvbmc
    git clone https://github.com/acerbilab/gpyreg
    ```
-   (PyVBMC depends on [`gpyreg`](https://github.com/acerbilab/gpyreg), which is a package for lightweight Gaussian process regression in Python.)
+   (PyVBMC depends on [GPyReg](https://github.com/acerbilab/gpyreg), which is a package for lightweight Gaussian process regression in Python.)
 2. (Optional) Create a new environment in `conda` and activate it.
 We recommend using Python 3.9 or newer, but older versions *might* work:
    ```console
    conda create --name pyvbmc-env python=3.9
    conda activate pyvbmc-env
    ```
-3. Install the repos:
+3. Install the packages:
    ```console
    cd ./gpyreg
    pip install -e .